Place

 Overview

-The beautiful B’nai B’rith Lodge (1924) is at risk of demolition by owner Catholic Charities.
-Located at 846 South Union Street in the Westlake area, B’nai B’rith Lodge was built as a center for Jewish social and cultural gatherings, later serving as a lodge for the Fraternal Order of Eagles (FOE), and then as an AFL Teamsters Hall.
+The B’nai B’rith Lodge building (1924) in L.A.’s Westlake neighborhood at 846 Union Street, once a vibrant center for Jewish and labor community activities, is now slowly undergoing demolition by owner Catholic Charities.
+It was built as a center for Jewish social and cultural gatherings, later serving as a lodge for the Fraternal Order of Eagles (FOE), and then as an AFL Teamsters Hall.

-Despite efforts by the Conservancy to delay or stop demolition of the B’nai B’rith Lodge building, we anticipate substantial work to commence as early as the week of May 13th.
-Already some limited demolition has occurred.
+Despite efforts by the Conservancy to delay or stop demolition of the B’nai B’rith Lodge building, substantial work is currently underway and commenced in mid-April.
 To break it down, through the assistance of the City of Los Angeles, Catholic Charities will demolish an historic building, significant in part for its Jewish history, during Jewish American Heritage Month.

 In March 2024 the City of Los Angeles entered into a private settlement agreement (to date, the City is not sharing this with the public) with Catholic Charities, allowing them to demolish B’nai B’rith Lodge.
 This was the result of Catholic Charities suing the City (846 S. Union Avenue Catholic Charities of Los Angeles, Inc. v.
 City of Los Angeles, Los Angeles Superior Case No. 23STCP00231, Council File: 23-1407).
 The City previously said Catholic Charities would need to comply with environmental review before a demolition permit could be issued.